 Using continuous monitoring, the spend risk in any organization can be identified quickly and categorized, helping to understand and diminish financial loss.

 What’s more, AI elevates the role of the finance teams, shifting their job from a clerical function to a strategic one.
 As the monitoring process becomes automated, these professionals can focus on how to best eliminate spend risk and further improve efficiency.

 At Oversight, we are continually analyzing customer data on an individual and holistic level to identify spend risk trends and insights to better inform organizations about new and increasing risks at the enterprise level.

-Check out our recent July Spend Insights Report, which details some of the new behaviors that have resulted from the virtual workforce transition, including a drastic increase in misuse and fraud, despite a decrease in T&E spend, and best practices for mitigating the associated risks.
+Check out our recent March Spend Insights Report, which details the changing spend behaviors that have resulted from the virtual workforce transition, including a drastic increase in misuse and fraud, despite a decrease in T&E spend, and best practices for mitigating the associated risks.